 The relatively permanent and limitless sotrehouse of the memory system.
 Includes konwledge, skills, and experiences.

 A newer understanding of short-term memory that focuses on conscious, active processing of incoming auditory and visual-spatial information, and of information retrieved from long-term memory.

 The processsing of many aspects of a problem simultaneously; the brain's natural mode of information processing for many functions.
 Contrasts with the step-by-step (serial) processing of most computers and of conscious problem solving.

 Unconscious encoding of incidental information, such as space, time, and frequency, and of well-learned information, such as word meanings.

 The conscious repetition of information, either to maintain it in consciousness or to encode it for storage.

-The tendency for distributed study or practice to yield better long-term retention than is achieved through massed study or practice.
+The tendency for distributed study or practice to yield better long-term retention that is achieved through massed study or practice.